For Those Who Have Remarried

 But this we can say for certain: We must stop divorcing and remarrying.
 Repentance will mean making a genuine apology, asking for forgiveness from the previous spouse and children.
 It will mean, where necessary, making provision for a previous wife if they have not remarried.
 Pastors and clergy who conduct marriages need to teach the true nature of the covenant of marriage and the unconditional vow of faithfulness until death without fear of man’s censure.
 Some may understandably have to make a difficult, and probably unpopular decision, when a couple (one or both who have been divorced) want to remarry.

-We need to be guided foremost by love for God (shown in obeying His commands) and then by the principles of love – both for the existing spouse and former spouse (and children).
+So we need to be guided foremost by love for God (shown in obeying His commands) and then by the principles of love – both for the existing spouse and former spouse (and children).

 One of the basic requirements of being a disciple of Jesus is to deny ourselves if we are to follow Him.
 In the short term, yes, it can be difficult – but not impossible for in Christ we are given the power and strength to do his will, as Paul encourages us: